Empanada

 Understanding the key chemical compounds helps explain why empanada pairs well with certain ingredients.

-From meat, cheese, and soy-based ingredients create umami savory depth
+From beef, cheese, and aged ingredients creates savory depth that characterizes meat-filled empanadas

 Quick Tips